 The intersection of IoT and automation

-The Internet of Things (IoT) is the growing network of physical devices, sensors, and systems that connect and communicate over the internet.
+The Internet of Things (IoT) is the growing network of physical devices, sensors and systems that connect and communicate over the internet.
 These devices collect real-time data and enable automated systems to act based on that information.

 - Smart Cities

-IoT helps manage traffic by adjusting signals in real time to ease congestion and powers energy-efficient buildings by automatically controlling lighting and heating.
+IoT manage traffic by adjusting signals in real time to ease congestion and powers energy-efficient buildings by automatically controlling lighting and heating.

 - Agriculture